Ish0506/FaceRecogition/README.md

 * mainloop() /
 tkinter also offers access to the geometric configuration of the widgets which can organize the widgets in the parent windows.
 There are mainly three geometry manager classes class.

-pack() method:It organizes the widgets in blocks before placing in the parent widget. grid() method:It organizes the widgets in grid (table-like structure) before placing in the parent widget. place() method:It organizes the widgets by placing them on specific positions directed by the programmer.
+* pack() method:It organizes the widgets in blocks before placing in the parent widget.
+* grid() method:It organizes the widgets in grid (table-like structure) before placing in the parent widget.
+* place() method:It organizes the widgets by placing them on specific positions directed by the programmer.

+There are a number of widgets which you can put in your tkinter application.
+Some of the major widgets are explained below: